 Talking with another whole different source of agents who deal with properties, he saw there was a kind of secret auction going on that he was invited to with another REO agent.
 Being able to put up equal amounts of dough and qualifying for it at an invitation only event is really cool.
 But you really have to know somebody.
 Shawn said with all the advances we have made in technology, the thing he keeps coming back to is you have to have a balance between being willing and able to get out and meet people so they can see the content of your character.
 They could have the best website, the best app; but the reason you’re going to use, even know about it, or use it to its fullest potential is because you knew the person behind it.
 Every person Shawn knows who has been successful in REOs comes down to (relationships).
 You could write 300 offers a day and automate it; but unless that person knows you, you are really not going to get a shot at it.
 Personal relationships do not stop at talking to a seller directly; it is the REO agent that is repetitive in the short sale.

-Tune in next week as Bruce in turn interviews Shawn Watkins and Angel Bronsgeest.
+Tune in next week as Bruce in turn interviews Shawn and Angel.